hechong/hupili.github.com/articles/mac-jumpstart.md

    * CheatSheet:
    Press `command` longer and a cheat sheet for keyboard shortcuts will prompt.
    Hotkeys make MAC more efficient.

+## Energy Saving Configurations

+MBP's default configuration suits most people.
+One thing I'm not satisfied is that there is no default convenient screen lock mechanism (like `win+L` in Windows and `ctrl+alt+L` in Unbuntu).
+Some solutions:

+   * `control+shift+eject`.
+This puts MAC to sleep.
+   One drawback is that Internet connection will be lost.
+   * Use "hot corner" to activate screen saver.
+   This is much better if you leave seats frequently for a few minutes.

+In security and privacy configuration, require password from screen saver or sleep immediately.

 ## File Operations